Colgate Sailing Adventures — Croatia Holiday Sailing Flotilla

 Leg 1: Agana to Dubrovnik – August 24-31, 2019

 Sailing along Croatia’s Adriatic Coast is delightful – crystal clear waters, steady winds, sunny skies and mild weather – with fascinating historic sites, a rich and diverse culture, and scenery that ranges from medieval ports to pristine bays surrounded by dense forests.
-Our two week-long Croatia sailing tours each start or end up in Dubrovnik, a UNESCO World Heritage Site.
+Our two week-long Croatia sailing holidays each start or end up in Dubrovnik, a UNESCO World Heritage Site.
 If you have the time, we urge you to consider both legs for a Croatia roundtrip odyssey that gives you an extra day in Dubrovnik to explore this fantastic city.
+You’ll love exploring the Adriatic Sea on one of the best Croatia sailing tours!

 Situated in the middle of the Croatian coastline, Marina Agana is a lovely town with bright, terracotta roofs and rough-hewn stone walls.
 Just a short distance from Split airport, this is the start of Leg 2 of our Colgate Sailing Adventures Flotilla Cruise in Croatia.
 The village of Marina is a short walk from the boats, with several restaurants and bars, two well stocked supermarkets, currency exchange office, a pharmacy, post office and pebble beaches if you want to swim.
 Boarding is at 6 p.m.
 The Leg 2 Croatia Holiday Flotilla group will gather for the Meet and Greet Welcome Party and Dinner, hosted by cruise leaders Nate and Heather Atwater around 7 p.m.
 Tonight you sleep aboard in the marina.